spikymonkey/angular-couchbase-lite/README.md

 An AngularJS wrapper for the [Couchbase Lite](http://developer.couchbase.com/mobile/) [Cordova plugin](http://plugins.cordova.io/#/package/com.couchbase.lite.phonegap).

+## Note ##
+This is intended for use with Couchbase-Lite-PhoneGap-Plugin (com.couchbase.lite.phonegap) 1.1.x.
+If you are using an older version you probably want to use the version of this repo tagged v1.0.4

 ## Warning ##
 This is very much a work in progress.
 Obvious features are missing.
 The features that are there might fail in surprising ways.
 Take a peek by all means but please don't try using it in production ;) PRs are very welcome.